-I don’t teach my lifters to use the suicide grip for low bar back squatting on their first day in the gym.
-However, some athletes find the suicide grip takes stress off their elbow joint, which allows them to get the bar lower on their back.
+I don't teach my lifters to use the suicide grip in the gym for low bar back squatting on their first day.
+However, some athletes find the suicide grip takes stress off their elbow joint, allowing them to lower the bar on their back.

-If the bar is lower on their back, it might mean a more mechanically efficient position (depending on the lifter).
+If the bar is lower on their back, a thumbless grip squat might mean a more mechanically efficient position (depending on the lifter).

 Some lifters prefer using the suicide grip for overhead shoulder pressing.
 I still think many of the negatives for using the suicide grip for bench press apply in the overhead press, but at least the risk of the barbell falling on the chest is mitigated.

-The worst-case scenario is that if the barbell drops from the hand, the weight will just simply fall on the floor.
+The worst-case scenario in overhead presses with various grip widths is that if the barbell drops from the hand, the weight will just simply fall on the floor.

-It’s common to see the suicide grip used for many chest press variation.
+It's common to see the suicide grip used for many chest press variation.
 This happens because of how the handles are positioned on the machine.
-Since the machine’s handles don’t allow for a lot of flexibility in how they’re positioned, lifters may not be able to comfortably wrap their thumb around the handles.
+Since the machine's handles don't allow for a lot of flexibility in their position, lifters may not be able to comfortably wrap their thumb around the handles.

-If you want to maximize your strength and safety on the bench press, you should use the standard grip over the suicide grip.
-While you will hear some pros to using the suicide grip, they don’t outweigh the cons and potential risk of injury.
+If you want to maximize your strength and safety on a flat bench press, use the standard grip over the suicide grip, even as an experienced lifter.
+While you will hear some pros to using the suicide grip, they don't outweigh the cons and potential risk of injury.

 For this reason, all of my lifters are instructed to use the standard grip.
 I don’t really recommend anybody use the suicide grip when performing the bench press, although it might be suitable for other exercises, like machine and cable-based movements.